 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the CLERICAL & ADMINISTRATIVE SKILLS category section of our site.

-Purpose: This test requires the candidate to search for specific information from a page of complex set of data, then type in the information in an accurate manner onto a template on the computer.
+Purpose: The Clerical Work Sample Aptitude Test requires the candidate to search for specific information from a page of complex set of data, then type in the information in an accurate manner onto a template on the computer.